Cruising to Taiwan: A Family-Friendly Guide

 You must not bring fresh fruit, meat products including cured meats, sausages, jerky and sandwiches with meat, dairy products, or plants, seeds or agricultural products.

 Cruise passengers are routinely screened, and fines for bringing prohibited food items into Taiwan can be extremely high, even if the item was forgotten in a bag.
+Look into what medication you can bring to Taiwan before your trip too, it is important to follow the right process to bring medication into Taiwan.
 The screening I have experienced is thorough, and staff will ask you multiple times in different languages if you have any of these items in your luggage – failing to notify them can result in hefty fines.

 If your ship allows you to take food ashore, it is safest to leave all food on the ship, dispose of any fruit or meat products before disembarking, and only carry sealed, permitted items if explicitly allowed.
 Just because the ship allows it, it does not mean that Taiwan allows it.